 Looking for the best place to get a coffee in Rome?
 Italy is a great place to sample coffee as it is the home of espresso and has a very developed coffee culture.
 We’ve visited Rome multiple times, and on those visits we’ve drunk a lot of wonderful cups of coffee in the Eternal City.

 So we wanted to share some of our favorite cafés in Rome to get coffee, with a focus on central locations.
-Need a coffee break after a visit to the Pantheon, Piazza Navona, Spanish Steps, or Borghese Gallery?
+Need a coffee break after a visit to the Pantheon, Piazza Navona, Vatican, Spanish Steps, or Borghese Gallery?
 We got you covered.
 These locations vary from simple local cafes to a 18 century upscale historical coffeehouse to a former artist studio!

 Before we get into our cafe recommendations, we’ll first share a number of tips and advice on ordering and drinking coffee in Rome, including typical coffee drinks, how to order coffee in Rome, how to save money, coffee tours in Rome, and some information on service charges in Italy.
 If you have been to Italy before, you can skip that and move on to the café recommendations!